Commerce Exam > Commerce Notes > Economics Class 12 > Chapter Notes - Comparative Development Experiences of India and its Neighbours

 • Pakistan followed the mixed economy model with co-existence of public and private sectors.

-• Pakistan Introduced tariff protection for manufacturing of consumer goods, together with direct import controls on competing imports.
+• Pakistan Introduced tariff protection for the manufacturing of consumer goods, together with direct import controls on competing imports.

 • In 1988, structural reforms were implemented.
-Major thrust areas were denationalisation and encouragement to private sector.
+Major thrust areas were denationalisation and encouragement to the private sector.

-• Pakistan also received financial support from western nations and remittances from emigrants to the Middle countries.
+• Pakistan also received financial support from Western nations and remittances from emigrants to the Middle countries.
 This helped the country in stimulating economic growth.

 Success and Failure of Strategies